 The American Academy of Pediatrics suggests that while “in 1970, children began to regularly watch TV at 4 years of age, whereas today, children begin interacting with digital media at 4 months of age.”

-So no doubt about it: children are exposed to a lot of media.
+In short, children are exposed to a lot of media content.

 But what is it that they are seeing?

-For many years, researchers have found disparities between racial, ethnic and gender makeup in the world of children’s television compared to the racial, ethnic and gender makeup of real life.
-And consistently, content analysis work has found not only vast underrepresentation of characters of color and female characters, but also significant differences in the roles they play and in their portrayal.
+For many years, researchers have found disparities between the racial, ethnic, and gender demographics in the world of children’s television compared to the racial, ethnic, and gender demographics in our actual population.
+Content analysis work has consistently found not only vast underrepresentation of characters of color and female characters, but also significant differences in the roles they play and in their portrayal.

-As we continue to track trends in character representation on children’s television, we’ve started to assess why it is that stereotyping persists by interviewing many of those involved in its creation.
-And we’re beginning to investigate what the effects of exposure to this programming are on young children.
+As we continue to track trends in character representation on children’s television, we have started to assess why it is that stereotyping persists by interviewing many of those involved in its creation — from writers to producers to voice actors.
+Ultimately, we hope to investigate what the effects of exposure to this programming are on young children.